anandnbarai/assignment/5) PHP - Introduction of Laravel PHP Framework - Industry/README.md

 Note: upload files from admin side.
 Show all the images in user side

 3. Download admin panel for employee management and convert it in Laravel blades.

+• How to do config database in laravel

+• Call MySQLi Store Procedure from Laravel.

+• Apply Curd Operation through Query Builder for Employee Management

+• Create All Migration for Employee management